Baked Squash Parmesan

 - Roast for 17-20 minutes, until fork tender then set aside to cool.
 Lower the oven temperature to 350°F.

-- Spritz a 2 quart shallow baking dish with cooking spray.
+- Spray a 2 quart shallow baking dish with cooking spray.

-- To assemble: Arrange the roasted squash in a single layer on the bottom of the dish.
-Drizzle with ⅓ of marinara sauce, ⅓ of the shredded mozzarella cheese, and a sprinkle of grated Parmesan cheese.
-[Use a thick marinara sauce for the best results]
+- Assemble: Arrange the roasted squash slices in a single layer on the bottom of the dish.
+Drizzle with 1/3 of marinara sauce, 1/3 of the shredded mozzarella cheese, and a sprinkle of grated Parmesan cheese.

-- Repeat until all of the ingredients are used ending with shredded mozzarella cheese.
+- Repeat layers until all of the ingredients are used ending with shredded mozzarella cheese.

-- To make the panko breadcrumb topping: Toss ½ cup panko breadcrumbs with ½ teaspoon of Mediterranean or Italian seasoning, 2 tablespoon grated Parmesan cheese, 1 tablespoon chopped fresh basil and 3 tablespoon melted butter in a small bowl.
+- Topping: Toss 1/2 cup panko breadcrumbs with 1/2 tsp of Mediterranean or Italian seasoning, 2 Tbsp grated Parmesan cheese, 1 Tbsp chopped fresh basil and 3 Tbsp melted butter in a small bowl.
 Sprinkle on top of squash.

-- Bake for 20-23 minutes until the edge is bubbly and the crumb topping is golden.
+- Bake for 20-23 minutes until the edge is bubbly and the crumb topping is golden brown.

-- Rest for 10 minutes then cut and serve.
+- Let stand for 5-10 minutes then slice and serve.

 Nutrition